 Code of Ethics and Conduct

-Prosegur has a Code of Ethics and Conduct that was approved by the Board of Directors on 23th October 2013 and plans to update this code in 2022.
+Prosegur has a Code of Ethics and Conduct that was approved by the Board of Directors on 28th October 2022.

 The Code of Ethics and Conduct sets the guide for the standards of behaviour and good practice of all our professionals in exercising their functions and in their relations with third parties, on aspects such as compliance with the law, respect for human rights and equality and respect among employees.
 The Code of Ethics and Conduct is a binding instrument, so it must be known and fulfilled by all workers and members of the governing bodies of Prosegur.

 In order to detect irregular or illegal conduct, or conduct contrary to the Code of Ethics and Conduct, and to act accordingly by providing the necessary legal coverage, we have an Ethics Channel that allows any interested party, whether a member of the company or not, to report such conduct securely and anonymously through a tool available on the www.prosegur.com website.
 The Internal Audit Department independently and confidentially coordinates the management, investigation and overall resolution of any communications received.